shelomohkhual/Biblichor/aws_deployment_v4.md

 Now you would need to configure SSL and your domain on production.

-## SSL Configuration

-Use [Certbot / Lets Encrypt](https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx) to enable SSL for your site

 ## Domain Configuration

 Add your domain name to server_name in your `/etc/nginx/sites-enabled/myapp` file: